What is Vulnerability Management? It’s processes and best practices

 Risk-based Vulnerability Management

-2. The extent of Exposure: Risk scores associated with a vulnerability also consider the volume of digital assets exposed if exploited.
+- The extent of Exposure: Risk scores associated with a vulnerability also determine the volume of digital assets exposed.
 The risk score is directly proportional to the extent of exposure.

-3. Preparedness: This factor addresses organizational readiness against identified vulnerability.
-It considers whether the organization has defined standard operating procedures or solutions against possible exploitations of identified vulnerability.
+- Preparedness: This factor addresses organizational readiness against identified vulnerabilities.
+It also analyzes whether the organization has defined standard operating procedures or solutions.
+Also, verify possible exploitations of identified vulnerabilities.
 If the preparedness level is high, then the risk will be low.
-However, an organization must consider adding more security measures and compliance processes to protect their digital assets if no resolution is set forward for the identified vulnerability.
+However, an organization should consider adding more security measures to protect digital assets.
+Imply vulnerability management if there is no resolution set for the identified vulnerability.

-Scanning works on identifying and determining the overall security strategy.
-The risk-based vulnerability management approach detects and guides to remediate vulnerabilities as per the highest priority based on the threat surface of the vulnerabilities.
+Scanning works on identifying and determining the security strategy.
+The risk-based vulnerability management approach detects and guides the remediation of vulnerabilities.
+It works according to the highest priority based on the threat surface of the vulnerabilities. - Remediation

-In a risk-based management system, the vulnerabilities are prioritized as per risk.
-The risk prioritization program determines the top highest risk patches and focuses on patching them.
-The risk prioritization gives a clear understanding of exposure and vulnerability severity, thus giving a clear idea of the application of the remediation technique.
+In a risk-based management system, the vulnerabilities are prioritized according to risk.
+The risk prioritization program determines the highest-risk patches and focuses on patching them.
+The risk prioritization gives a clear understanding of exposure and vulnerability severity.
+It also gives a clear idea of the application of the remediation techniques.

 Different Businesses with Common Vulnerabilities

-Vulnerabilities give ways to cybercriminals to target a business and exploit them.
 There are specific businesses that are the most targeted for their vulnerabilities.
-We can also say that when the thieves know about a weaker door lock, they will target the same house before any other house.
-The weaker houses become an easy target to break and steal the valuables.
-While all kinds of organizations are at risk, some of the most sensitive and attractive targets are HealthCare, Banking, and Educational Institutions.
+Weak businesses are easy targets to break and steal valuables.
+All kinds of organizations are at risk.
+Most sensitive and attractive targets are health care, Banking, and Educational Institutions.

-Cloud servers also grew with the growth of VPN usage in 2020 and found cloud-based vulnerabilities like a failure in configuring office 365 security settings.
+Cloud servers also grew with VPN usage in 2020.
+Cloud-based vulnerabilities are like a failure in configuring Office 365 security settings.

 Vulnerability Management Best Practices

-Vulnerability Management is a continuous process that depends on some crucial factors to succeed in an organization.
+Vulnerability Management is a continuous process.
+It depends on some crucial factors to succeed in an organization.
 One of the crucial factors for successful Vulnerability Management is a well-planned strategy.
-A strategy plan organizes and combines people, technology, and processes to work effectively against security risks.
+A strategic plan organizes and combines people, technology, and processes to work effectively.
+It also saves organizations from cyberattacks and security risks.

 Maintain Vulnerability Database